 Remember mom tapping your shoulder and telling you to sit up straight?
 What was so interesting about our feet?
 Today, kids and adults are looking down at the most fascinating view in town – our phones.
 Some sources report that Americans are spending more than three hours every day on their phones.
 That’s nearly one day out of every week!
 While your finger scrolls the phone, your back and neck might be doing the most work.

-To discuss how technology usage may be affecting our posture, we spoke with Beth Gibbons, MD, a neurosurgeon and spine surgeon at Banner Health in Colorado.
+To discuss how technology usage may be affecting our posture, we spoke with Beth Gibbons, MD, a neurosurgeon and spine surgeon with Banner Brain & Spine.
 She offered tips for how tech users can avoid permanent damage with warnings and helpful exercises.

 1. Take a break